 - Evict their occupant with legal justification.

 - Following Missouri state's eviction laws when trying to evict their renter.

 - Abiding by all terms of the rental or lease agreement.

-- Providing their tenants with written notice when looking to change a term or terms of the lease or rent agreement, or end the lease early.
+- Provide written notice when looking to change a term or terms of the lease or rent agreement, or end the lease early.

-- Giving their Missouri tenants written notice when they wish to access the unit to inspect it, make requested or required repairs, or show it to prospective buyers, lenders or prospective tenants.
+- Giving their Missouri tenants written notice when they wish to access the unit to inspect it, make requested or required repairs, or show it to prospective buyers, lenders or prospects.